rng-guy/NFSMWBartender/README.md

 To **uninstall** this mod, remove its files from your game's `scripts` folder.

 To **reinstall** this mod, uninstall it and repeat the installation process above.

+> [!CAUTION]
+> Whenever you update this mod, remember to replace all old .ini files along with the .asi itself!

 &nbsp;